maab-osman/information-security-course/h4-johnny-tables.md

 The comic shows a mom naming her child
 " Robert'); DROP TABLE Students;-- "
 I recognized this sql query but on a second thought I realized that it is  malicious input is used to trick a system into deleting a whole database table.
-- The teacher on the call later emphasies that the data has been lost because of her son (The injection).
+- The teacher on the call later emphasized that the data had been lost because of her son (The injection).
-- The mother replies saying that they should have "sanitized" their database inputs reffering to he practice of validating and cleaning user input to prevent injection attacks.
+- The mother replies saying that they should have "sanitized" their database inputs referring to he practice of validating and cleaning user input to prevent injection attacks.

 **References**
 - Munroe, R. (n.d.).
 Exploits of a Mom. [online] xkcd.
 Available at: https://xkcd.com/327/.